Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic03/topic03_decision_trees_kNN.md

 In our next case, we solve a binary classification problem (approve/deny a loan) based on the "Age", "Home-ownership", "Income", and "Education" features.

 The decision tree as a machine learning algorithm is essentially the same thing as the diagram shown above; we incorporate a stream of logical rules of the form "feature $a$ value is less than $x$ and feature $b$ value is less than $y$ ... => Category 1" into a tree-like data structure.
-The advantage of this algorithm is that they are easily interpretable.
+The advantage of this algorithm is that it is easily interpretable.
 For example, using the above scheme, the bank can explain to the client why they were denied for a loan: e.g the client does not own a house and her income is less than 5,000.

 As we'll see later, many other models, although more accurate, do not have this property and can be regarded as more of a "black box" approach, where it is harder to interpret how the input data was transformed into the output.
 Due to this "understandability" and similarity to human decision-making (you can easily explain your model to your boss), decision trees have gained immense popularity.
 C4.5, a representative of this group of classification methods, is even the first in the list of 10 best data mining algorithms ("Top 10 Algorithms in Data Mining", Knowledge and Information Systems, 2008.
 [ResearchGate](https://www.researchgate.net/publication/29467751_Top_10_algorithms_in_data_mining)).